-While there may be endless reasons why your Dayton home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are quite common.
-Knowing what they are may clarify what a technician is referring to when they discuss the options for resolving the problem.
+Although there are potentially hundreds of reasons why your Dayton home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are most common.
+Knowing what they are may clarify what a technician is referring to when they discuss the routes for resolving the problem.
 Here are the 5 most common problems that may result in a system’s failure.
-Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.
+Please review these considerations and determine whether you need to schedule an HVAC inspection.

 - Wrong AC wiring

 Improper, haphazard or uncertified A/C wiring is unsafe and a possible fire hazard.
-Bad wiring can prevent the system from getting power or can trip the circuit breaker.
+Bad wiring often prevents the system from getting power or can short the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

-Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant may suggest a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, 90% of the time that insinuates there is a leak.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant usually will suggest a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
 All refrigerant leaks should be located and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not functioning

-The outside fan is responsible for moving the heat from your Dayton home to the outside air.
-If the fan on the outside unit doesn’t perform correctly, proper heat transfer is not taking place and the air conditioning compressor may overheat and trip the safety overload.
+The fan on your outside AC unit is responsible for moving the heat from your Dayton home to the outside air.
+If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
 This action can lead to internal damage to the compressor.

 - Outside air conditioner unit not functional